fazeelibtesam/BagPackPrediction/README.md

 ## 📂 Contents

-This repo may include (depending on what you’ve added):
+This repo includes:
-- Notebooks with my experiments and approach
+- Kaggke Notebook with my experiments and approach
 - Scripts for data preprocessing and model training
 - Notes and observations from the competition
+- Dataset used
+- Output and predictions